utdcrypto/Org-Website/src/pages/index.md

     text: >-
       Join our newsletter to get notified of all the great things going on!
 We will notify you of events, job opportunities and other great opportunities available to our members!
-Generally we run four workshops every semester in partnership with industry leaders.
-And we send our email for projects and job opportunities that our partners are opening for students and graduates.
+We send out emails for projects and job opportunities that our partners are opening for students and graduates.
     title: Sign Up To Our Newsletter To Get Updated
     type: cta
   - component: Posts